philipmorg/philip-morgan-research-notes/src/site/notes/Philip Morgan Research Notes/SSR Guide - Public Preview.md

 </div>

-# 10: Making Small-Scale Research Findings Useful
+# 10: Making Small-Scale Research Findings Useful & Impactful

 Here is a delightful writeup of some small-scale research that I'm going to pull some quotes from here: [https://numinous.productions/ttft/](https://numinous.productions/ttft/)